CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 - **State**.
 Contains basic details like title and state of your application.

 - **Applicants**.
 Everyone who processes or has direct or indirect access to the data is considered as a research group member and must be named in the Applicants field.
 Members can be added, changed, or removed without re-applying.
 You can invite other people to join the data access application by selecting Invite member and providing their names and email addresses.
 They will then get an invitation email.
 By following the invitation link, they can log in to SD Apply and accept the terms of use and Data Access Agreement.
-When the application is approved, all the applicants will be granted access to the same dataset(s).
+When the application is approved, all members of the application will be granted access to the same dataset(s).

 - **Resources**.
 Shows all the datasets you are applying for